mataroa-blog/mataroa/README.md

 Deployment is configured using [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and [Caddy](https://caddyserver.com/).

-Remember to load the environment before starting `uwsgi`.
-Depending on what's one's deployment environment, this could mean directly exporting the variables or just sourcing the `.envrc` (with all production variables — including `NODEBUG`):
+Remember to set the environment variables before starting `uwsgi`.
+Depending on the deployment environment, this could mean directly exporting the variables or just sourcing `.envrc` (with all production variables — including `NODEBUG`):

 ```sh
 source .envrc